Drones

-The use of drones is seen widely across law enforcement agencies, in the prevention and detection of crime and the evidencing of offences.
+The use of drones is seen widely across law enforcement agencies, in the detection of crimes and the evidencing of offences.
 Drones can be used in dynamic environments, as a fast response to monitor, record and evidence illegal activity that may not otherwise be seen, as well as being used for routine observations and checks.

-We have worked with heliguy™ to procure both drones and train a select number of officers as drone pilots.
+North Western IFCA have worked with heliguy™ to procure both drones and train IFCO’s and our science team as Drone Pilots.

 Drone FAQs